Memnoc/lineage-g/devnotes.md

   }
 }`

-## Basic parsing strategy
+## Basic parsing steps

-1. Scan directory for `.recipe.json` and `.connection.json` files
-2. Load all recipe files first (main workflow data)
-3. Load connection files second (account names and metadata)
-4. Cross-reference using the zip_name links
-   **long_filename.recipe.json**
+1. We scan and load the files in a single directory walk, loading both file types into separate maps
+2. The processing for each recipe is: cross-reference zip_name → look up in connections map → merge data
+3. Transformation of the processed data into Typst markup

 - 4a Load the recipe
   `"config": [